The12thAstronaut/The12thAstronaut.github.io/UI.markdown

 ---
 layout: page
-title: UI
+title: UI Sub-Team
 order: 2
 ---

-User Interface (UI) Sub-Team
-The User Interface designs intuitive Augmented Reality (AR) visor displays for the Hololens 2 and other compatible XR devices.
+The User Interface team designs intuitive Augmented Reality (AR) visor displays for the Hololens 2 and other compatible XR devices.
 Their main focus this semester is to create 3D hologram overlays to assist with tasks for Lunar Extra-Vehicular Activity (EVA) operations.
 Everything is currently developed using Unity 2019.4 LTS, and the main goals priorities to complete by March 2021 are:

 ​